chris-hall-hu/drupal8_codio/README.md

 ##TODO

  - Make this a bit smarter, actually check you are on a codio box etc. etc.
- - Add some options for alternative git repos of Drupal code.
  - Add a reset script to write a new install of Drupal over the existing one.